amadejp/Car-FRI-lancer/README.md

 First we need to make sure that we have all the requirements for developing a dapp (VSCode with Solidity extension, Metamask, Ganache, Truffle, Nodejs, npm).

+## How to run a dapp?
+To run the application it is neccessary to have:

+Ganache based blockchain network that runs on 127.0.0.1:8545 Truffle cli
+Metamask connected to Ganache network and using a Ganache wallet address Nodejs
+Compile and deploy the smart contracts:

+change directory to [application-directory] truffle commit truffle migrate
+The application can be run from the following location [application-directory]/app, where you need to run the following commands:

+npm install
+npm start
+The application will be available at localhost:3000.

 Once the setup is done, meaning Ganache blockchain is running and our smart contracts are deployed, we need to install npm package that allows us to use a local database: *npm install json-server*

 We will essentially need three terminal windows open: